bdocoder/code-critic/README.md

 npm run dev # or equivalent in other package managers
 ```

-Then, open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Then, open [http://localhost:3000](http://localhost:3000) with your browser to view the app.

-You can authenticate with GitHub or login
-with a demo account to see how the app works with pre-generated data.